 iiNet's first generation of Fibre Phone is not a Home Phone (PSTN) equivalent service.
-It can be likened to an "enhanced Netphone" service.
-This is due to the addition of battery backup and dedicated bandwidth for voice traffic.
-Fibre phone will have all of the call features of Netphone.
+It can be likened to an "enhanced Netphone" service with all of the call features of Netphone.

 No. In order to subscribe to Fibre Phone you must agree to waive your rights under the Customer Service Guarantee.